alex99now/MCB185/unix.md

 ### Injury Prevention ###

 Typing is bad for your health.
-Seriously, if you type all day, you will end up with an repetitive stress injury.
+Seriously, if you type all day, you will end up with a repetitive stress injury.
 Don't type for hours at a time.
 Make sure you schedule breaks.
 Unix has several ways to save your fingers.
-Let's go back run the `date` program again.
+Let's go back and run the `date` program again.
 Instead of typing it in, use the **up arrow** on your keyboard to go backwards through your command history.
 If you scroll back too far, you can use the **down arrow** to move forward through your history (but not into the future,